ShauryaPandey/Assembly-Game/README.md

 # Assembly-Game
 **DanceToTheVinyl**: An interactive game made with Motorola 68000 assembly language The context of the game is that you play Michael Jackson; vinyl records fall from the top, some of which are genuine records while others are broken ones.
 Each time MJ catches a genuine record, he will start singing one of his popular/my favorite songs, and he'll also dance to the beats.
 You are responsible for controlling MJ, i.e., making him dodge the broken records and catch the genuine ones, all while the counter is going on, by the end of which you must collect 10 of MJ's songs.
-This game runs at 20 fps.
+You have 60 seconds to collect 10 songs and make sure to dance sufficiently so that you entertain the crowd with MJ's charismatic dance and singing!

 Video of gameplay: https://drive.google.com/file/d/1VM5agTEWF2JABMCG8tbehukb4tf8hjbg/view